 Ku-ring-gai Council's Native Beehive program is a community engagement and education program which aims to boost the number of native bees within the Ku-ring-gai LGA by enabling residents to ‘foster’ a hive in their backyard.
-Since the programs beginning in 2006 over 1000 hives have been distributed with more being added every year.
+Since 2006, over 1000 hives have been distributed with more being added every year.

 Tetragonula carbonaria is the only species of social bee native to the Ku-ring-gai area.
 They are a stingless species and therefore an ideal option for keeping bees without the worry.
 They are also great for teaching kids about the importance of insects and developing a positive relationship with wildlife in their own backyard.

-PLEASE NOTE: residents can only register for the waitlist via our online registration form on this native bee program page.
+PLEASE NOTE: You can only register for the waitlist via the online registration form on this page.
 We do not take word of mouth or email requests to avoid any confusion.

 How does the program work?